 We counsel a range of clients using or exploring AI technology to enhance their business.
 They use or invest in drone technology, aerial filming, and data analytics in the education, energy, entertainment and government sectors.
 We are experienced in both cross-border and national transactions and have managed complex and routine cases covering a wide range of technologies and industries.
 We are positioned to provide intellectual property (IP) counsel throughout the United States, Europe, United Kingdom, and Asia Pacific.

 Our team comprises lawyers from across our global platform, including those in the intellectual property, policy and regulatory, financial services, corporate/M&A, emerging growth, and insurance coverage practices, among others.
 Additionally, we have a partner who was the former chairman of the U.S. House of Representatives Science Committee, which has jurisdiction over most of the agencies that fund research or help develop standards for technology and AI.

-The launch of the AI initiative follows the firm’s announcement of a $10 million gift to Carnegie Mellon University for the establishment of the “K&L Gates Endowment for Ethics and Computational Technologies” to study the ethical issues posed by artificial intelligence.
-The gift allows for the creation of new faculty chairs, a number of doctoral student Presidential Fellowships, and a biennial conference in the area of computational technologies as well as an undergraduate scholarship.
+As part of our firm’s commitment to our AI initiatives, we established the K&L Gates Endowment for Ethics and Computational Technologies, a $10 million gift to Carnegie Mellon University to support the study of ethical issues posed by artificial intelligence.
+The gift created new faculty chairs, a number of doctoral student Presidential Fellowships, and a biennial conference in the area of computational technologies as well as an undergraduate scholarship.